-If your loved one has Alzheimer’s disease and it has progressed to a point hat his doctor has determined he should no longer drive, ask the doctor to write a prescription that says “no driving” and use it to discuss the issue.
+If your loved one has Alzheimer's disease and it has progressed to a point that his doctor has determined he should no longer drive, ask the doctor to write a prescription that says "no driving" and use it to discuss the issue.

 As a last resort, if your loved one continues to drive even though his doctor says it is too dangerous, the Alzheimer's Association suggests you hide the car keys, disable the car or hide it - and find him a safe, reliable alternative way to get around.

 What are some things seniors can do to stay safe on the road?
 Although none of these tips are guaranteed to eliminate accidents, they're good practices to keep in mind.
 As an aside, improved safety will lead to fewer blemishes on a driving record, which will translate to lower insurance premiums.